Lear Corporation

-Lear Corporation is an American company that manufactures automotive seating and automotive electrical systems.
+Lear Corporation is an American company that manufactures automotive seating and electrical systems.
 In 2019, it ranked #147 and in 2018, it ranked #148 on the Fortune 500 list.

 Early stages

 Lear Corporation was launched as American Metal Products in 1917 in Detroit, Michigan.
 At the time of its founding it was engaged in the manufacture of tubular, welded and stamped assemblies for the aircraft and automobile industries.

 Lear grew during the 1980s and 1990s through a series of acquisitions.
 The company sought to become a supplier of complete interior automotive systems, that is, a supplier of seating, electrical, flooring, interior trim, instrument panels, etc., to original equipment manufacturing (OEM) auto companies.

 Inheritance of United Technologies Automotive

 On March 16, 1999, Lear announced it would acquire United Technologies Automotive, a subsidiary of United Technologies Corporation that produced dashboards, electrical distribution systems, motors and air-flow parts, interior door panels and switches, for $2.3 billion.
 Lear announced on May 4, 1999, that it had completed the acquisition.

 First Large Corporation to achieve ISO/TS 16949:1999 world wide in 280 global facilities, all of which was managed by Bill Cooper, Lear Corporation Global Quality Systems Senior Quality Manager.